Updated June 2017

 Original plan and elevation of the house – the pool location (shown here) was deemed impractical.
 It was moved to the side.

-Despite excellent bore water, the main house runs year-round on rainwater, even for toilet flushing.
-The 280 square metre roof has two 250 mm by 150 mm stainless steel gutters inset between the roof and the ceiling (for cyclone protection).
-Water flows via the (diagonal bracing) 150 mm steel tubes.
-These tee into sunken 200 mm pipes that run the full length of both sides of the house.
-They fill a 14,250 litre holding tank behind and north of the house that catches the torrential seasonal rain: in accompanying passing cyclones.
+Despite excellent bore water, the main house runs on year-round on rainwater, even for toilet flushing.
+The 280 square metre roof has two 250 mm by 150 mm stainless steel gutters.
+To protect against cyclones, these are inset between roof and ceiling.
+Water flows via (diagonal bracing) 150 mm steel tubes.
+These tee into sunken 200 mm pipes that run alongside the full length of both sides of the house.
+They fill a 14,250 litre holding tank behind and north of the house that catches the torrential seasonal rain.
 That tank can fill in less than one hour!

-I specifically designed it to have a dedicated 480 watt solar array that directly drives a Lorentz 48-volt brushless DC motor pump (there are no batteries).
-Rather than using chloride, the irrigation water input feed passes through the pool replacing about 10% each day.
-Original quotes for the circulation system of our all solar house’s swimming pool (all based on traditional 230 volt technology) were around $60,000.
+I specifically designed it to have a dedicated 480 watt solar array that directly drives a Lorentz 48-volt brushless DC motor pump. all day long.
+There is this no need for batteries.
+Irrigation water passes initially through the pool.
+It replaces about 10% each day.
+Original quotes for the circulation system (all using 230 volts) were around $60,000.
 Ours cost $7500 in 2002.
 (Full details are in Solar Success)

-The easy clean bathroom was designed and built by my wife, Maarit Rivers.
+The easy-clean bathroom was designed and built by my wife, Maarit Rivers.
 Pic. successfulsolarbooks.com

 One downside was the kitchen.
-Built locally, it was very poorly made.
+Built locally, it is very poorly made.
 “Call yourself a cabinet maker” said Maarit to one of them, “you’re not even a half decent bush carpenter”.)